Horizon-test-org/horizon-sdv-tst/README.md

    <img src="docs/images/github_repo_create_env_secret_2.png" width="400" />

 ### Exercise #3e - Setup GitHub repository
-This section covers the steps to be follwed for cloning the repository to the local machine and creating required branches.
+This section covers the steps to be followed for cloning the repository to the local machine and creating required branches.

 #### Create GitHub Personal Access Token
 Creating a GitHub Personal Access Token is required for securely accessing the repository.